nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/696psritujo.md

 from numpy import loadtxt   #only need to use this once per program

-filename = 'Calibration_650nm.csv'                                   # replace with the name of your csv data file!
+filename = 'Calibration_650nm.csv'                                   # replace with the name of your csv data fil
 #filefolder = 'jove.smith.edu/user/nfortune/tree/Python_Workspace/'  # address of your csv data file
 filefolder = ''                     #this assumes the data file is in the same folder as your python program